 A laparoscopic nephrectomy, which is less invasive, requires four small incisions; it is performed using a tiny camera and small instruments.
 It has many advantages over traditional surgery: less bleeding, scarring and pain, and a shorter recovery time.
 It is not, however, appropriate in all cases.

 Every surgical procedure has risks, including excessive bleeding, adverse reactions to anesthesia or medications, post-surgical infection and damage to adjacent organs.
 Risks specific to nephrectomy include malfunction or failure in the remaining kidney, and hernia of the surgical wound.

 Recovery from Nephrectomy

-- To be unable to eat for a few days and then to begin ingesting a liquid diet
+- Inability to eat for a few days

-- To wear special stockings and/or to medications to prevent blood clots.
+- To wear special stockings and/or take medications to prevent blood clots

-Many healthy patients can function normally with their remaining kidney, while others with more advanced kidney disease may require a kidney transplant or long-term dialysis treatment.
+A patient in good general health can usually function normally with one kidney, whereas a patient with advanced kidney disease may need a kidney transplant or long-term dialysis.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development